 reported to fix such issues ...

-1. Ensure that "hidden files" are visible.
+1. Ensure that "hidden files" are visible in file explorer.

 2. Uninstall all MySQL modules.